SEMOSS/documentation/docusaurus/docs/For Administrators/Setting Pages Overview.md

 ![AppSettings](../../static/img/Applist.png)

 To change the access settings of any App, click on it.
-Let's consider the App DandDAudit for example.
+Let's consider the app DandDAudit for example.

 ![Member](../../static/img/Members.png)